 If, during the fiscal year, additional revenue becomes available for appropriations in excess of those estimated in the budget, the Council by resolution may make supplemental appropriations for the year up to the amount of such excess.
-During the current fiscal year, various supplemental appropriations were approved by the Council in accordance with Florida Statutes.

 Budgetary data presented in the accompanying basic financial statements in the final budgeted amounts column represents the final budgetary data.
-In this column, the effects of budget amendments have been applied to original budgetary data.
+In this column, the effects of budget amendments, if any, have been applied to original budgetary data.